guwidoe/PeopleDistributor/README.md

 # PeopleDistributor

 A sophisticated Rust-based solution for optimally distributing people into groups across multiple sessions to maximize social interactions while respecting various constraints.
+Now featuring **Group Mixer**, a modern web application that makes group optimization accessible to everyone.

+## 🌟 Try Group Mixer

+**Group Mixer** is a user-friendly web application built on top of the PeopleDistributor engine.
+Perfect for conferences, workshops, team building, and any event where you need to create optimal group assignments.

+🚀 **[Try Group Mixer Now](https://your-deployment-url.vercel.app)** - No installation required, runs entirely in your browser!

 ## Overview